 Base URL and versioning

 The API is versioned v1beta2.
-The version prefix signals an evolving preview surface: additive, backwards-compatible changes ship within v1beta2; breaking changes ship behind a new version prefix and are announced before release.
+The version prefix signals an evolving preview surface: additive, backward-compatible changes ship within v1beta2.
+Breaking changes ship behind a new version prefix, and CoreWeave announces them before release.

 Authentication